anthonysharpy/sandbank/Code/README.md

 Sandbank is the fast, easy-to-use no-SQL database for s&box.

-Sandbank is a local data store and does not send or save anything over the internet (there are plans for adding something like this if/when there is demand for it though!).
-Let me know if that's something you would be interested in.
+Sandbank is a local data store and does not save anything in the cloud.
+However, if that's something you'd be interested in, message me on Discord (anthonysharpy) and I can probably put together a service for you that does this for low or no cost.

 # Installation